gmateesc/ContainerizedWebApp/README.md

    docker-compose -f docker-compose_small.yml up [-d]
 ```

-where the -d option can ne used to start the containers in detached mode,
+where the -d option can be used to start the containers in detached mode,
 in which case the console output from the Docker container is not sent to
 the terminal.